DSAutomations/dockerhass-docs/dockerpidocs.md

 ## Optional: Setup Samba
-Of course, you can do all of your config file creation and editing at the command line, however this can be a bit cumbersome
+Of course, you can do all of your config file creation and editing at the command line, however this can be a bit cumbersome.
+To make things a bit easier, let's get Samba up and running

 If you're like me and you keep your Homeassistant config on GitHub, now would be the time to clone your repository: